K-C-DaCosta/fluffl/examples/audio_ex1/README.md

 simple-http-server --ip 127.0.0.1  -p 8080 ../../wasm_bins
 ```

-Before opening the browser you have to place a simple .html document called: `index.html` in the `generated` directory.
+Before opening the browser you have to place a simple .html document called: `index.html` in the `../../wasm_bins/examples/audio_ex_1` directory.

 `index.html` should look something like this:
 ```